-I received this book for free from TLC Book Tours in exchange for an honest review.
+I received this book for free from TLC Book Tours for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.The Yard by Aliyyah Eniath

 Published by Speaking Tiger Books on Apr.
 10, 2016

 Source: TLC Book Tours

 The Yard by Aliyyah Eniath is a dark family saga set in Trinidad surrounding an Indian Muslim family living in a familial complex.
 Living in such close proximity means family relationships are tested, secrets are hard to keep and forgiveness is even harder to earn.
 Can forbidden love endure through the duty that culture, faith and family impose?